suho/BluffXcodes/README.md

 The tool will automatically:

-1. Detect your installed Xcode versions.
+1. Detect your installed Xcode versions in the background.
-2. Update the bundle version to enable compatibility for the selected Xcode.
+2. Update the bundle version for each older Xcode and attempt to open it.
-3. Display the results of the operation and open the selected Xcode version.
+3. Display a list of Xcode versions that opened successfully.

 From this point on, you can use the selected Xcode as normal (e.g., open it from the dock, Spotlight, etc.).